Senior U.S. diplomat says China needs bigger climate target - ExBulletin

 Senior U.S. diplomat says China needs bigger climate target

-BEIJING China and the United States have had a great year working together to tackle climate change, but Washington is still pushing Beijing to adopt more ambitious carbon reduction targets, the top US diplomat in China said.
+BEIJING – China and the United States have had a very good year of working together in the fight against climate change, but Washington is still pushing Beijing to adopt more ambitious carbon reduction targets, the top US diplomat said in China.

 David Meale, the U.S. Embassy’s No. 2 official, said what China does about burning coal will be crucial for the world to meet its goal of capping global warming at 1.5 degrees Celsius (2 , 7 degrees Fahrenheit) by the end of the century, as set by the 2015 Paris climate agreement.